Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-11-19-cellebirte-ctf-ruth.md

 ![Unlocked notes](https://starwarsfan2099.github.io/public/2020-11-19/ruth_10.JPG){:.shadow}
 {: refdef}

 The link from the note and solution to the challenge is `https://bit.ly/3arhLSK`.
 The shortened link takes us to a password protected DropBox link.
+{:.success}

 ### Financial Information - 50 points